jordymeow/meow-gallery/readme.txt

 Languages: English.

 == Changelog ==

+= 5.2.6 (2025/03/12) =
+* Update: Reworked the Block to support Manager shortcodes for better integration.
+* Add: Added support for the AVIF image format in the MediaSelector component.
+* Update: Refactored gallery and collection data retrieval to use core methods for consistency.
+* Fix: Resolved block display issues when selecting Gallery/Collection.
+* Update: Migrated Galleries and Collections from options to database tables for improved performance.
+* Update: Implemented React Query for Galleries and Collections to enhance data handling.
+* Fix: Corrected sorting issues in the Gallery Manager.
+* Fix: Fixed fetching of galleries data in the Gallery Manager.
+* Update: Improved Collections by integrating Neko Shortcode.
+* Fix: Addressed multi-page gallery selection issues in the Collection Maker.

 = 5.2.5 (2025/02/17) =
 * Add: Added wp-video-id class to videos in galleries for better styling and identification.